dgc08/ponlib/README.md

 This comment tells the interpreter that it is necessary to import datetime and numpy.
 ## The license
-This project is under the Chronos License.
-The license and the license iformations are in the [LICENSE](https://github.com/dgc08/ponlib/blob/master/LICENSE) file.
+This project is under the [Chronos License](https://github.com/Team-Chronos/chronos-data/blob/main/ChronosLicense.md).
+The additional the license iformations are in the [LICENSE.md](https://github.com/dgc08/ponlib/blob/master/LICENSE) file.